World Walleye Association 2019 Regulations

 Early Bird Sign Ups

-Each team that signs up and prepays for at least 4 tournaments will lock in their take off position, based on number of tournaments prepaid and when payment is received, for the entire season.
-All boats that sign up for an individual tournament will get a take off number, based on when payment is received.
+Each team that signs up and prepays for all 5 Qualifiers, will lock in their take off position, based on when online payment is received, for the entire season.
+Any mailed prepayments will be registered at 11pm the first eligible online signup day or at 11pm the day received, whichever is later.
+All boats that sign up for an individual tournament by 5pm Tuesday prior to a tournament, will get a take-off number, based on a random drawing prior to that tournament.
+Any teams signing up after 5pm on Tuesday will be assigned a take-off number in order received.
 The previous years’ Team of the Year (TOTY) will automatically be boat number one throughout the season.

-Payments made by mail or through our website at www.worldwalleye.com must be received no later than 5 days prior to an event.
+Payments made by mail or through our website at www.worldwalleye.com must be received no later than 5 days prior to an event (i.e. 5pm on Tuesday prior to a Sunday Qualifier).
 WWA online registration includes a processing fee.
-Late payments may be made the night prior to an event and must be cash only, no checks or credit cards accepted; teams will incur a $40 late payment fee with no exceptions made.
+Late payments may be made up to the night prior to an event and must be cash only, no checks or credit cards accepted; teams will incur a $40 late payment fee with no exceptions made.
 However, as the TWF membership fees have to be processed online by the WWA, it is important to pay for these at the beginning of the season, or at least 5 days prior to an event.

 In case of a tie, positions will be determined as follows: 1.
 Most number of legal fish weighed at event.
 2. Most legal fish weighed to date.
 3. Any other means selected by tournament officials.

 Inspections will take place at the launch area beginning 1-hour prior to take off.
 All teams must have their compartments open and are responsible for making sure they are inspected and have receive a boat card.
 All teams fishing the tournament are required to have an identifying ribbon attached to the front of the boat.
 Any boat entering into competition without first being inspected may be disqualified.
-Boats that have not been inspected and checked in prior to 6:45 am, will have to be inspected after the 7:00 am take off is complete.
-Also Boat/Vehicle Exit inspections are required at the ramp for all teams that will be loading/removing their boat prior to weigh-in of fish.
-Failure to comply with Exit inspection will result in team disqualification.
+Any boat not inspected and checked in prior to 6:45 am, will have to be inspected after the 7:00 am take off is complete.
 All tournament boats are required by law to have in their possession Coast Guard and state/local/federal required safety equipment and be in proper working order.
 In addition, a functioning bilge pump or bailing device is required.
 Contestants must wear a coast guard approved PDF and use the engine safety stop switch at all times while the main engine is operated above trolling speed.
 Tournament boats may be inspected at any time for compliance.

 Take off and Return